Skip to content

 Real estate has always been a cornerstone of society, but the terminology associated with it can often be confusing, especially when dealing with historical terms.
 In the past, land measurement units in India were quite different from the standardized terms that we use today in present times.
 Understanding these terms is crucial for anyone dealing with old property records or historical documents.

-Real Estate Land Measurement Terms used by Patwaris
+Land Measurement Terms used in Punjab and Haryana

 Let us explore some of the Punjabi/Hindi real estate land measurement terms that were used by patwaris and explain what they mean and the areas they cover.